Economy of the Gaza Strip

 The economy of the Gaza Strip was dependent on small industries and agriculture.
 After years of decline, the Gaza economy experienced some growth in the late 2000s, boosted by foreign aid.
-According to the International Monetary Fund, the economy grew 20 percent in 2011, and the per capita gross domestic product increased by 19 percent.

 History

 19th century: Traditional economy

 In the 19th century, Gaza City was among six soap-producing cities in the Levant, overshadowed only by Nablus.
 Its factories purchased qilw (alkaline soda) from merchants from Nablus and Salt in Jordan.
 The city's port was eclipsed by the ports of Jaffa and Haifa, but it retained its fishing fleet.
 Although its port was inactive, land commerce thrived because of its strategic location.
 Most caravans and travelers coming from Egypt stopped in Gaza for supplies, likewise Bedouins from Ma'an, east of the Wadi Araba, bought various sorts of provisions from the city to sell to Muslim pilgrims coming from Mecca.
 The bazaars of Gaza were well-supplied and were noted by Edward Robinson as "far better" than those of Jerusalem.
 Its principal commercial crop was cotton which was sold to the government and local Arab tribes.